About the programme

 Programme structure

 If you choose to study actuarial mathematics, you will be engaged in the development and application of mathematical, statistical, and economic tools.
-These tools can be used to model, measure, and manage insurance risks.
+These tools can be used to measure, model, manage, and mitigate insurance risks.

 As an actuarial mathematics student, you will be studying two overarching topics intensively:

-- Life Insurance Mathematics – Life insurance mathematics deals with insurance in relation to major life events and includes retirement, death, disability, and marriage.
+• Life Insurance Mathematics – Life insurance mathematics deals with insurance in relation to major life events and includes retirement, death, and disability.
 This typically incorporates long-term business and significant financial risk.

 The MSc programme includes compulsory coursework in various types of actuarial mathematics and financial theory.
 There is also a large elective part where you can focus on one of these areas, or perhaps in related mathematical, or statistical problems.